NSManchester/nsmanchester-talks/README.md

 ## Upcoming Talks

-**June 3rd**

-This month we will be watching the WWDC keynote live and then be going to the pub afterwards to talk about all the latest announcements.

 **July 1st**

+Flutter: the Good, the Bad and the Ugly | **Jack Chamberlain** | [@jackchmbrln](https://twitter.com/jackchmbrln)

+A short talk giving a quick overview of how we have been experimenting with Flutter and what we have learned about it

+**August 6th**

 Accessibility Without the ‘V’ Word | **Rob Whitaker** | [@RobRWAPP](https://twitter.com/RobRWAPP)

 Accessibility is about more than tagging images, its about thinking about your users and including them in your app.
 Get accessibility right, and everyone gets a better experience.

 ## Past Talks

+**June 3rd**

+This month we will be watching the WWDC keynote live and then be going to the pub afterwards to talk about all the latest announcements.

 **May 7th**